Perceptive Advisors

 Post in 2019

-Neptune Wellness Solutions Inc. is an integrated health and wellness company based in Laval, Canada, that focuses on developing a diverse portfolio of consumer packaged goods.
-The company operates under brands such as Forest Remedies and Ocean Remedies, offering product development and supply chain solutions across various health and wellness sectors, including legal cannabis, nutraceuticals, and white label goods.
-Neptune specializes in extraction and purification services from cannabis and hemp biomass, as well as formulation and manufacturing of products like soft gels, tinctures, and edibles.
-Its commitment to sustainability and social responsibility is evident in its innovative approach to health and wellness.
-Neptune also collaborates with partners such as International Flavors & Fragrances Inc. to co-develop hemp-derived CBD products for the retail and wellness markets.
-The company’s products are distributed across over 27,000 retail locations, including well-known organic food and beverage brands as well as nutraceutical lines.
+Neptune Wellness Solutions Inc. is a health and wellness company based in Laval, Canada, that operates in the consumer-packaged goods sector.
+The company develops a diverse portfolio of lifestyle brands and offers turnkey product development and supply chain solutions across various health and wellness verticals, including legal cannabis, hemp, and nutraceuticals.
+Neptune specializes in extraction and purification services from cannabis and hemp biomass, as well as raw material sourcing, formulation, and quality control for omega-3 and hemp-derived ingredients.
+Its product offerings encompass various delivery forms, such as soft gels, capsules, tinctures, and edibles.
+Additionally, Neptune has established a collaboration with International Flavors & Fragrances Inc. to co-develop hemp-derived CBD products for the retail and health markets.
+The company is committed to sustainability and innovation, aiming to provide high-quality, affordable products that meet the growing consumer demand for natural and plant-based solutions.
+Neptune's products are available in over 27,000 retail locations, reflecting its extensive reach in the marketplace.

 Athenex